nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## **Glossary**

 * **Pay rate**: The amount of fees paid by the athlete per training session.
+* **Athlete**: A student of the Coach.
+* **Attendance**: A record of the presence or absence of an athlete at a training session.
+* **Coach**: A person who trains and directs athletes or a team.
+* **Session**: A training period for athletes conducted by a coach.

+Tag: A label attached to an athlete in SportSync, used to group athletes together for easier management.
 --------------------------------------------------------------------------------------------------------------------

 ## **Command summary**